percona/pmm/doc/source/section.deploying.pmm-server.docker.setting-up.rst

 .. _server-container:

-Creating and Launching the |pmm-server| Container
+:ref:`Creating and Launching the PMM Server Container <server-container>`
 --------------------------------------------------------------------------------

 To create and launch |pmm-server| in one command, use |docker.run|: